 Following are some of the top reasons for having virtual teams:

 Team members are not located in the same demography.

 The transportation cost and time is quite an overhead.

 The company does not require a physical office, so the logistics and related costs are minimum.

 The type of work done may require high level of creativity, so the employees will have better creativity when they work from a place they are comfortable with (home).

-There are many types of virtual team operating at present.
-Following are a few of those teams.
+There are many types of virtual teams operating at present.
+Following are a few of those teams:

 Entire companies that operate virtually